 If you are applying to a SOPHAS program, please start the process early.
 Official transcripts, test scores, letters of recommendation, and statements of purpose all go through SOPHAS.

-The supplemental application for the SOPHAS program is accessed via an email invitation AFTER your SOPHAS application has been verified.
+The UMD shortened application for the SOPHAS program should be started after you receive an invitation by email AFTER your SOPHAS application has been verified.

-It includes basic demographics (to determine Maryland state residency), a PDF copy of your transcript, and a $75.00 application fee.
+It includes basic demographics (to determine Maryland state residency), a PDF copy of your transcript, a PDF copy of your statement of purpose, and a $75.00 application fee.

 How much does it cost to apply to a School of Public Health graduate program?

 SOPHAS fee is $140 – this fee goes directly to SOPHAS.

 University of Maryland application $75.00 – this fee goes directly to the UMD Graduate School.

 Graduate School application portal $75.00 – this fee goes directly to the UMD Graduate School.

 How can I apply for an application fee waiver?